centrify/api-guidelines/Guidelines.md

 Operator             | Description           | Example
 -------------------- | --------------------- | -----------------------------------------------------
 Comparison Operators |                       |
-eq                   | Equal                 | city eq 'Redmond' ne                   | Not equal             | city ne 'London' gt                   | Greater than          | price gt 20
+eq                   | Equal                 | name eq 'unix' ne                   | Not equal             | name ne 'unix' gt                   | Greater than          | activeCheckouts gt 0
-ge                   | Greater than or equal | price ge 10 lt                   | Less than             | price lt 20
+ge                   | Greater than or equal | activeCheckouts ge 1 lt                   | Less than             | activeCheckouts lt 2
-le                   | Less than or equal    | price le 100 Logical Operators    |                       |
+le                   | Less than or equal    | activeCheckouts le 1 Logical Operators    |                       |
-and                  | Logical and           | price le 200 and price gt 3.5
-or                   | Logical or            | price le 3.5 or price gt 200
-not                  | Logical negation      | not price le 3.5
-Grouping Operators   |                       |
+and                  | Logical and           | name eq 'unix' and activeCheckouts gt 0 or                   | Logical or            | name eq 'unix' and activeCheckouts gt 0 not                  | Logical negation      | not name eq 'unix' Grouping Operators   |                       |
-( )                  | Precedence grouping   | (priority eq 1 or city eq 'Redmond') and price gt 100
+( )                  | Precedence grouping   | (name eq 'unix' and activeCheckouts gt 0) and managed eq true

 #### 9.7.2.
 Operator examples
 The following examples illustrate the use and semantics of each of the logical operators.